Documentation

 Services define duration and help patients understand what to expect.
 You can add more later.

 3. Add a patient — Go to Patients and click Add Patient.
-Only first and last name are required; email and phone help with communication.
+Full name is required; email and phone help with communication and reminders.

 4. Book your first appointment — Go to Appointments → New Appointment.
 Select the patient, provider, service, date, and time.
 Your first booking will help you understand the calendar.